 Examples of Policy Models

-We have discussed the role of policy models in abstract at some length, it is now important to illustrate the use of policy models using a number of examples of policy modelling drawn from our own experience.
+We have discussed the role of policy models in abstract at some length.
+It is now important to illustrate the use of policy models using a number of examples of policy modelling drawn from our own experience.
 These have been selected to offer a wide range of types of model and contexts of application.
 In the spirit of recording failure as well as success, we mention not only the ultimate outcomes, but also some of the problems and challenges encountered along the way.
 In the next section, we shall draw out some general lessons from these examples.

 The European-funded TELL ME project focused on health communication associated with influenza epidemics.
 One output was a prototype agent-based model, intended to be used by health communicators to understand the potential effects of different communication plans under various influenza epidemic scenarios (Figure 1).

 The basic structure of the model was determined by its purpose: to compare the potential effects of different communication plans on protective personal behaviour and hence on the spread of an influenza epidemic.
 This requires two linked models: a behaviour model that simulates the way in which people respond to communication and make decisions about whether to vaccinate or adopt other protective behaviour, and an epidemic model that simulates the spread of influenza.
 The key model entities are: (i) messages, which together implement the communication plans; (ii) individuals, who receive communication and make decisions about whether to adopt protective behaviour; and (iii) regions, which hold information about the local epidemic state.
 The major flow of influence is the effect that communication has on attitude and hence behaviour, which affects epidemic transmission and hence incidence.
 Incidence contributes to perceived risk, which influences behaviour and establishes a feedback relationship (see Badham and Gilbert 2015 for the detailed specification).
-A fuller description of the model and discussion on it uses can be found in Barbrook-Johnson et al. (2017).
+A fuller description of the model and discussion of its uses can be found in Barbrook-Johnson et al. (2017).
 A more technical paper on a novel model calibration approach using the Tell Me as an example is presented in Badham et al. (2017).

 Drawing on findings from stakeholder workshops and the results of the model itself, the modelling team suggest the TELL ME model can be useful: (i) as a teaching tool, (ii) to test theory, and (iii) to inform data collection (Barbrook-Johnson et al. 2017).